MrComexs/Windows-IoT-guide/README.md

  in Multitasking system settings

 ##### Disable Fast Startup and disable hibernation
-Only do this if you plan to dual boot and you will use some of the windows drives on linux
+Only needed if you plan to share Drives both on Windows and linux when dual booting

 With administrator privileges
 ```bash